jjschubert/react-gallery/INSTRUCTIONS.md

     x - Display all of the images on the screen. x - Update the `GalleryList` to use this component to display an image. x  - Swap the image with the description on click.
-Use [conditional rendering](https://reactjs.org/docs/conditional-rendering.html).
-    - Display the number likes for each item and include a like button.
-    - When the like button is clicked, use `Axios` to update (`PUT`) the like count `/gallery/like/:id`.
-    - Update the gallery each time a like button is clicked.
+Use [conditional rendering](https://reactjs.org/docs/conditional-rendering.html). x - Display the number likes for each item and include a like button. x - When the like button is clicked, use `Axios` to update (`PUT`) the like count `/gallery/like/:id`. x - Update the gallery each time a like button is clicked.